 In order for us to populate your GitHub organizations on our integration wizard drop-down and connect those with Hubstaff, you’ll need to remove third-party access restrictions in your GitHub organization settings.
 You can learn how to do this here.

 Tasks might not sync right away.
 It can take approximately 5 minutes after linking your team.
-Also, please keep in mind that each time you add a new project or user to your project management tool, the integration needs be refreshed in Hubstaff for those changes to take effect, then link those accordingly.
+Also, please keep in mind that each time you add a new project or user to your project management tool, the integration needs to be refreshed in Hubstaff for those changes to take effect, then link those accordingly.

-Tasks can be completed outside of Hubstaff in the project management tool to have the time synced as well.
+Tasks can be completed outside Hubstaff in the project management tool to have the time synced as well.

-Tasks synchronized with an integration will remain in Hubstaff as a simple task if the integration is deleted.
+Tasks synchronized with integration will remain in Hubstaff as a simple task if the integration is deleted.